The absurd life of Boris Johnson -- the man that could be Britain's next Conservative Prime Minister

 In 2004, Johnson lied about having an extra-marital affair and Conservative leader Michael Howard sacked him as shadow minister for the arts.

-By 2005, when David Cameron was elected leader of the Conservative Party, Johnson was back as higher-education minister.
+By 2005, when David Cameron was elected as leader of the Conservative party, Johnson was back as higher education minister.

-In 2008, Boris stood down as an MP and defeated incumbent Ken Livingstone of the Labour Party in London's third mayoral election.
+In 2008, Boris stood down as an MP and defeated the incumbent Labour party's Ken Livingstone in London's third mayoral election.

-The city's bike-hire scheme now unofficially bears Johnson's name.
-Pretty much everyone refers to them as 'Boris bikes.'
+The city's bike hire scheme now unofficially bears Johnson's name -- pretty much everyone refers to them as 'Boris bikes' -- here he is riding one with Arnold Schwarzenegger.

-Boris has kept a constant media profile.
-With no major gaffes in quite some time, the idea of him leading the Tory party has become increasingly more realistic.
+Boris kept a constant media profile, and with no major gaffes in quite some time, the idea of him leading the Tory party became increasingly more realistic.

-But his critics called him an inactive Mayor, using the position to boost his personal publicity.
+But his critics say he's been an inactive Mayor, using the position to boost his personal publicity.
 Here he is with BBC presenter Jeremy Paxman on a tandem bike.

 His popularity figures are perpetually high, regularly beating all other British politicians.
-A poll in June of 2014 showed him 13 points clear of David Cameron.
+A poll in June last year showed him 13 points clear of David Cameron.

-In May 2015, Boris won the Parliament seat in Uxbridge, while the Conservative victory gave David Cameron a second term as Prime Minister.

-After rumors circulated in October 2015 that Cameron would step down early, Boris' name floated around as a possible replacement.
-Cameron had mentioned him as a possible successor when he said that he would serve only two terms.
+Boris announced in August 2014 that he would run in the upcoming general election, and if the Conservatives lose, he's widely expected to run for the leadership.

 Business Insider Emails & Alerts